-- i.
-Implement and test the model using the reviewed strategic work plan. - ii.
-Provide case management and coordinated care for mothers and their infants across the continuum of care. - iii.
+- ii.
+Provide case management and coordinated care for patients and their infants across the continuum of care. - iii.
 Collect and report data elements and adjust the model based on evaluative measures.

-Sub-criterion three: Methodology - Sustainability Planning
+Sub-criterion three: Methodology - Sustainability Planning 3 points

 The strength and feasibility the applicant details: